kakehashi-inc/app_backup_restore/README.md

 ### Windows Prerequisite: Developer Mode

-When building or running unsigned local releases on Windows, enable Developer Mode:
+To run or test unsigned local builds/distributables on Windows, enable Developer Mode in the OS.

-1. Open Settings → Privacy & security → For developers
+1. Settings → Privacy & security → For developers
 2. Turn on "Developer Mode"
 3. Reboot the OS